 Object Oriented Design and Development

-Topic 6: Further Kotlin language features
+Topic 6: Further Kotlin language features: Lambda functions, interfaces

 This week we will look at some further Kotlin language features, in particular lambda functions and interfaces.